 Hemp is partially hydrophobic: While hemp is not waterproof by any means, it stands up to a light drizzle.

 Hemp doesn’t shrink: One of the biggest advantages of hemp fabric is that it retains its shape.
-Compared to a cotton shirt, hemp will retain its shape and integrity after hundreds, if not thousands, of washes, hemp fabric made in usa.
+Compared to a cotton shirt, hemp will retain its shape and integrity after hundreds, if not thousands, of washes.